extension-js/docs/Commands/Reference.md

 ---

-**🧩 extension-create** • create cross-browser extensions with no build configuration.
+**🧩 Extension** • create cross-browser extensions with no build configuration.